 The 2014 SEND reforms are often cited as being behind the rise in demand and cost, as they changed the upper age limit for ECHPs from 18 to 25.
 Overnight, this increased the number of young people who could be subject to an EHCP, but without providing any additional funding.

 But while the reforms clearly had an significant impact on EHCP numbers, they don’t tell the whole story.
-There are deeper challenges that need to be recognised and addressed if the (now delayed) SEND review is going to realistically address this Gordian Knot of public policy:

 - Parents feel they have to battle for the support they need.
 This challenge was endemic across SEND before the 2014 reforms, was not addressed by them, and has intensified since.

 - The system is too often deficit-based rather than strength-based.
 Parents are often told to describe their ‘worst day’ with their child as part of the assessment process – setting an expectation that their child will be seen as a “challenge”, rather than grounding initial analysis around both a child’s needs and (more importantly) their strengths and longer-term aspirations.
 This can create a lack of confidence in the system and often results in an adversarial culture.

 - The move towards academisation has led to the fragmentation of the education system.
 In many areas the push towards academisation led to the belief, politically, that local authorities would no longer need to play a leadership role in education.
 But listen to sector experts – the local authority must play a key systems leadership role in developing a shared ambition for children with schools and other settings.